 The 20th century is strewn with examples of totalitarian tigers who used dialogue as a means to gain power, and of feckless compromisers who thought they could go for a ride, only to bring destruction on themselves and their people.
 The century has also given us a few glorious examples of leaders who understood that in matters of essential principle, standing fast is the only faithful response.

-Who can forget the image of Prime Minister Neville Chamberlain in 1938, standing in the window of 10 Downing Street, waving a piece of paper which, he told a hopeful British public, would bring “peace for our time”?
+Who can forget the image of Prime Minister Neville Chamberlain in 1938, triumphantly waving a piece of paper which, he told a hopeful British public, would bring “peace for our time”?

 The infamous Munich agreement with Adolf Hitler resolved that “consultation shall be the method adopted” for all disputes in Europe.
 In fact, the agreement emboldened Hitler to invade Czechoslovakia, cost the British half a year’s war preparation, led to Chamberlain’s resignation in disgrace, and brought to center stage Winston Churchill, the one leader who had preached bull-doggedly throughout the 1930’s against those who cried peace, peace, when there was no peace.